ericrasmussen/chromaticleaves/posts/compiled-heist.markdown

 mapS :: (a -> b) -> Splices a -> Splices b
 ```

-In our case, the splices first contain a function of Tutorial -> Text, which is
+In our case, the splices first contain a function of `Tutorial -> Text`, which
-passed to textSplice, giving us a function of Text -> Builder, which is what
+is passed to textSplice, giving us a function of `Text -> Builder`, which is
-pureSplice expects as its first argument.
-The end result is a series of splices
+what pureSplice expects as its first argument.

-containing functions of RuntimeSplice n Tutorial -> C.Splice n.
+The end result is a series of splices where node names map to functions of

-A common pattern in Heist is to take splices containing a function of this type,
+`RuntimeSplice n Tutorial -> C.Splice n`.
+Compiled Heist gives us a few options
-then apply it to C.manyWithSplices C.runChildren.
-The result is a function
+for working with splices containing functions of this type.
+Here's how we can
-that will be able to take our original runtime list of tutorials and produce
+map over a list of runtime tutorials and create a single compiled splice
-a compiled splice:
+containing all of the rendered tutorial splices:

 ```haskell
 renderTutorials :: Monad n => RuntimeSplice n [Tutorial] -> C.Splice n